ITHOFAR/RxNorm-web-explorer/README.md

 The application will store queried drugs and query results for each user

 * data to be queried stored in PostgreSQL (accessed by pg-pool and pg modules)
-* users can have multiple queries (results stored in PostgreSQL)
+* comments and custom options stored and duplicatable (results stored in PostgreSQL)
 * each query can contain multiple different pieces of information

 Example Use 1: